JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Tiles

-The drawing area (or any other area) can be divided into rectangular tiles (as rows and columns) using the `Tiler` iterator, which returns the center point and tile number of each tile.
+The drawing area (or any other area) can be divided into rectangular tiles (as rows and columns) using the `Tiler` iterator, which returns the center point and tile number of each tile in turn.

 In this example, every third tile is divided up into subtiles and colored: